 You can view a brochure of the artists here: BLOOMZ ARTHOUSE JANUARY 2021 BROCHURE

-Every piece of my encaustic art is as unique and individual as you are.
+All of my encaustic wax pieces are originals, meaning they are as unique and individual as you.

 I Saw Some Work On A Live Stream, but I can't find it on your website...